sourcegraph/handbook/content/departments/security/safebase-account-manager-user-guide.md

 ## Using the Knowledge Base

 The Knowledge Base includes information from the Security Trust Portal as well as any questionnaires that we upload.
-The Trust Portal information in the Knowledge Base will be automatically updated as we update the Portal information, however, the questionnaire data needs to be reviewed and updated on a regular basis ( see responsibilities section above).
+The Trust Portal information in the Knowledge Base will be automatically updated as we update the Portal information, however, the questionnaire data needs to be reviewed and updated on a regular basis (see responsibilities section above).

-You can search the Knowledge Base tab for any key words and quickly get relevant questions and answer to your search.
+You can search the Knowledge Base tab for any keywords and quickly get relevant questions and answer to your search.

 ![enter image description here](https://storage.googleapis.com/sourcegraph-assets/Safebase-knowledge-base.png)

 The "Import" functionality allows for bulk upload via a csv or xlsx file with new questions & answers.
-Answer and questions can also be edited one by one.
+Answers and questions can also be edited one by one.

 ![enter image description here](https://storage.googleapis.com/sourcegraph-assets/safebase-knowledge-base-edit.png)